 In Scotland, long-term fostering specifically refers to a placement of longer than 24 months not secured by a permanence order.

-This term is used specifically in Scotland, and refers to a placement of any length secured by a permanence order.
+This term is used specifically in Scotland and refers to a placement of any length secured by a permanence order.
 A permanence order removes the child from the children’s hearing system and can last until the child reaches the age of 18.
 It transfers the parental right to have the child living with the parent and to control where the child lives to the local authority.

 Also known as 'shared care', this covers a variety of different types of part-time care.
 Short break carers might have a child to stay for anything from a few hours each week to a couple of weekends each month, giving their own family or full-time foster carers a break.

 There are a growing number of schemes which help to prevent children or young people coming into the care system by offering their families support before difficulties escalate to a point where the family can no longer manage.
-Foster carers offer part-time care to provide both the children and their family with a break.
+Foster carers offer part-time care to provide both the children and their families with a break.
 Arrangements are made to suit the needs of the family.

-Within these categories, foster carers will often focus on a particular age of child – babies and pre-school, or teenagers, for example – gender and ethnicity, and some may have a specialism such as looking after disabled children, unaccompanied asylum seeking children or young parents and their babies.
+Within these categories, foster carers will often focus on a particular age of child – babies and pre-school, or teenagers, for example – gender and ethnicity, and some may have a specialism such as looking after disabled children, unaccompanied asylum-seeking children or young parents and their babies.
 Foster carers can look after up to three children at once, unless exceptions are made or where there is a bigger group of brothers and sisters.

 You should consider what skills and experience you have, as well as what would suit you and your family best.
-Your fostering service will also advise you on this, and will be able to give you more information about the types of foster care they offer and the people they need.
+Your fostering service will also advise you on this and will be able to give you more information about the types of foster care they offer and the people they need.

 If, after considering becoming a foster carer, you don't think fostering is for you, but would still like to help transform fostered children's lives, please make a donation to The Fostering Network.